The Wisdom of Winter

 The winter season is often associated with darkness and cold, but for Freemasons, it can also be a time of great personal growth, maturity, and wisdom.
 Just as the winter solstice marks the longest night of the year, it also marks the start of a new cycle of growth and renewal.

 In many traditions, winter is a time of introspection and contemplation, a chance to look within oneself and reflect on one’s own personal growth.
 For Masons, this can be a particularly important time to take stock of one’s progress on the path to self-improvement and enlightenment.

 The winter season also provides an opportunity to strengthen one’s connections to others in the Fraternity.
 With the colder weather, Masons may have more time to attend meetings and participate in group activities, strengthening the bonds of Brotherhood.

-Our main charitable outreach, Brothers Of The Bread, continues to grow and provide thousands of loaves of bread, jelly, treats, and now green beans to food pantries across New York State and now into Pennsylvania.
-We are welcoming another Lodge to help in the South Towns, a Lodge in Central NY, and just partnered with another bread manufacturer.
+Our main charitable outreach, Brothers Of The Bread, continues to grow and provide thousands of loaves of bread, jelly, treats, and green beans to food pantries across New York State and now into Pennsylvania.
+We are welcoming another Lodge near the Buffalo City limits to assist with at least three new food pantries.